 FAQ

-Moodle is a PHP-based learning management system used to create online learning platfrom for students.
-Teachers can create online course and keep track of their students progress.
+Moodle is a PHP-based learning management system used to create an online learning platform for students.
+Teachers can create online courses and keep track of their students progress.

 Moodle stands for Modular Object-Oriented Dynamic Learning Environment used by schools and other educational organizations.

-Yes, Moodle is an open source LMS platfrom, hence free to use by small to large educational institutes or organizations.
+Yes, Moodle is an open-source LMS platform, hence free to use by small to large educational institutes or organizations.
 It is distributed under GNU General Public License,

-Yes, when it comes to LMS platforms, Google classroom is not a full-fledged LMS, therefore Moodle is better than Google classroom becuase or extensive features and flexible interface.
+Yes, when it comes to LMS platforms, Google Classroom is not a full-fledged LMS, therefore Moodle is better than Google Classroom because of its extensive features and flexible interface.

-Yes, if you want to host webpages then it possible that ultimately work as website for your organization.
+Yes, if you want to host webpages then it is possible that ultimately works as a website for your organization.

-No, only the Administrator, Course Creator or Manager rights users have the ability to create course on your installed Moodle platform.
+No, only the Administrator, Course Creator, or Manager rights users can create courses on your installed Moodle platform.

 Other Articles:

-How to restart or reload NGINX on Ubuntu 20.04 server
+How to restart or reload NGINX on the Ubuntu 20.04 server

 Set Up Nginx as a Reverse Proxy For Apache on Ubuntu 22.04